 7) Topic 101 – You lay out the basics, teaching readers everything they need to know about the topic to get started.
 Example: the Dummies books.

-Let’s take a closer look at each of the seven approaches to writing a business book.
+Let’s take a closer look at each of the seven approaches to writing business books.

 Structure #1.
 We’ve Got Trouble!